farkasviktor/BackUp-MST_MS-030_Office365_Administrator/Instructions/Labs/LAB_AK_05_Planning_and_deploying_Office_365_ProPlus.md

 1. Create a meeting and invite Sallie.

-1. On **LON-CL4**, signed in as **ADATUM\Administrator**.

 1. Open **Word**.
 Sign in as **Sallie**.

 1. At the **Stay signed in to all your apps** screen, select **No, sign in to this app only**.

 1. Create a document.
 Save it to **Documents**.

-   Note that OneDrive for Business is not set up for Sallie, because the Office 365 ProPlus installation was done as ADATUM\Administrator.

 1. Close Word.